- Sphere Engine overview

 This is the most generic project type.
 Anything that communicates with the external world using data streams (like

-) or files falls into this category.
+stdout or stderr) or files falls into this category.

 The following projects often appear as console applications: